arsam4waffels/arsam4waffels/README.md

 Built with focus on understanding graphics, user interaction, and software design.

+### 🔄 Mirosync *(In Development)*

+A Java-based file management application designed to help users organize, synchronize, and manage their files.

+Focused on improving file organization, security, and creating a more reliable way to handle personal data.

 ## 💭 Philosophy

 > "I am not smarter than everyone else.
-> I am just an ordinary person who kept trying harder."
+I am just an ordinary person who kept trying harder."

 _Always learning.
 Always building._